 The 4 Non-Negotiables for Getting the Job

-You’ve sent in the job applications.
+You’ve sent in your applications.
 You’ve applied with gusto, in fact.
 You are confident of your chances.
 Finally, you get the call or the email inviting you to set up a time to interview.
 Or maybe this is your second interview, or even third.
 What stands between you and getting the job?
 I’ve listed my top four interview tips below.

 1) Deep Dive on the Company

 What do you know about your potential client or new employer?
 While it may seem inane at first to know that the company was founded in 2012 and started in the CEO's parents' basement, this knowledge will color your appreciation of the organization.
 Not only that, but it will give you the added benefit of an authentic tone of voice.
 If you care to find out the small details about how the company or client came to be, you will naturally feel connected to their present day purpose.
 If you don't care about these aspects of the company you are interviewing for, I suggest you check your motives.
 Do you really want to work at this company, in this industry, in this role?
 If so, it will likely interest you to read about the growth trajectory of the company, its culture, size and all the details that go along with its current iteration.

 We all know the standard interview questions: What is your greatest strength?
 Your greatest weakness?
 Tell us about a time when you made a mistake on the job, and how you rectified or approached the situation.
 Do you have experience with [insert job description]?
 It is likely that if you applied for the job, you believe you can do it.
 That is excellent!
 All the other applicants feel this way too, unfortunately.
 To stand out, it's great to have really done your homework.
 That doesn't just mean reading every single page on the company website.
 Have you spent a good amount of time reflecting on the job description?
 What are you bringing to each aspect of this job that makes YOU an excellent candidate?